Climate Action and Sustainability Planning

 In 2007, President Michael S. Roth enthusiastically signed the American College and University Presidents' Climate Commitment (ACUPCC), which committed Wesleyan to climate neutrality by 2050.
 As part of this agreement, Wesleyan has:

 - Completed yearly greenhouse gas inventories since 2008.
 View a presentation of greenhouse gases and climate action planning to learn more about our progress.

 - The Sustainability Advisory Group (SAGES) published the first Climate Action Plan (CAP) in 2010, and revised it in 2012 to indicate accomplishments.

 - SAGES and the Sustainability Office are currently developing Wesleyan's first Sustainability Action Plan (SAP), which will expand on the existing CAP to include a greater focus on academics and social sustainability.
 The SAP will include goals, objectives, and short-, mid-, and long-term strategies to move Wesleyan toward neutrality and create a more sustainable campus.
-The Sustainability Office and SAGES held a workshop in February 2014 to brainstorm ideas for Wesleyan's SAP and will be releasing a first draft in Fall 2014.
+The Sustainability Office and SAGES held a workshop in February 2014 to brainstorm ideas for Wesleyan's SAP and will be releasing the SAP in Fall 2015.